Friday, July 15, 2011

 Having lost his mate to a rogue black bear, Wolf is in search of food in the vast northern boreal forest.
 Food is sparse, and on the verge of starvation, Wolf manages to barely escape wolf hunters on snowmobiles.
 At this point he is attacked by small pack of wolves - an Alpha female known as Mother, two adult males called Black and White and Mother's two pups.
 He easily asserts his dominance over the Alpha female and becomes part of the pack.
-From this point on we follow the wolve pack as they head north along the Winisk River following a herd of Northern Caribou.
+From this point the story follows the wolve pack as they head north along the Winisk River following a herd of Northern Caribou.
 Interspersed with this are descriptions of humans traveling through the northern areas.

 Brown's sparse poetry conveys the terror of the chase when Wolf hunts down prey.